Cohomology of coloured partition algebras

-It is natural to draw partition diagrams by drawing graphs.
+Consider a partition diagram $A\rightarrow U\leftarrow B$.
+It is natural to draw partition diagrams by drawing graphs (see \cite{Jones,Martin-partition}).
 We take a vertex for every element of $A\sqcup B$.
-Two vertices lie in the same component if and only if they lie in the same part of the partition.
-In this way we see that there are many possible representatives of a partition: the structure of the graph, beyond its components, is irrelevant.
+An element of $U$ is a subset of $A\rightarrow U\leftarrow B$ and for each element of $U$ we connect the vertices contained in that set.
+In other words, two vertices lie in the same component if and only if they lie in the same part of the partition.
+We see that there are many possible representatives of a partition.
+However, we take all such representatives to be equivalent; the structure of the graph beyond its components is irrelevant.

-In all the diagrams we draw, we will adopt the convention that the vertices of $A$ are in a single column on the left and the vertices of $B$ are in a single column the right, and we will use language in keeping with this geometric convention (see Definition \ref{terminology-defn} below).
+In all the diagrams we draw, we will adopt the convention that the vertices labelled by elements of $A$ are in a single column on the left and the vertices labelled by elements of $B$ are in a single column on the right, and we will use language in keeping with this geometric convention as outlined in the following definition.